 Missed your flight?
 Departure been delayed?
 Or are you just the type of person who likes to show up three hours ahead of schedule?
-Whatever the reason, if you’ve got a couple of hours to kill, there's no airport in the world that's better to be in than Singapore's Changi.
-There's plenty reasons Changi is number one, here's 10 of them.
+Whatever the reason, if you’ve got a couple of hours to kill, there's no airport in the world that's better to be in than Singapore's Changi Airport.
+After all, there's a reason why it's the best airport in the world.

-You wouldn't think an airport would be the ideal spot for a nature lover, but Changi ain't no normal airport.
-Singapore's crowning jewel of aviation has gone to great lengths to propogate our treasured City in a Garden image.
-Throughout Terminals 1, 2 and 3 you'll find five different gardens – the Cactus Garden (T1), Sunflower Garden (T2), Enchanted Garden (T2), Orchid Garden (T2) and the Butterfly Garden (T3).
+You wouldn't think an airport would be the ideal spot for a nature lover, but whoever said Changi was a normal airport?
+Singapore's crowning jewel of aviation has gone to great lengths to propagate our treasured City in a Garden image.
+Throughout Terminals 1, 2 and 3 you'll find five different gardens – the Cactus Garden (T1), Sunflower Garden (T2), Enchanted Garden (T2), Orchid Garden (T2) and the much talked-about Butterfly Garden (T3).

 No points for originality here, but Changi's 350-plus selection of shops which run the gamut from luxury goods to daily necessities is not to be sniffed at.
-Head to the Wines and Spirits Duplex store in either T2 ot T3 to pick out a special bottle from its full assortment of wines, spirits and tobacco.
+Head to the Wines and Spirits Duplex store in either T2 or T3 to pick out a special bottle from its full assortment of wines, spirits and tobacco.
 Pick up some souvenirs from RISIS' selection of fine orchid jewellery or, if you want to step out of the box, some natural Chinese remedies, tonics and supplements from homegrown Traditional Chinese Medicine (TCM) brand Eu Yan Sang.
 Don't forget to box up some holiday perfumes and scents for your trip and also stock up on the mags for that long plane ride.

 A far cry from the usual televised entertainment you can expect in an airport lounge – think a hundred people pretending to be watching the news or some dodgy reality show on a tiny screen in a waiting area.
 This is a full-blown cinema, showing the latest box office hits replete with comfy seats.
+Upgrade!
 Just head to T2 or 3's transit area and you can't miss them.

-Okay they're maybe a little behind the times now – the PS3 and Xbox 360 are showing their wrinkles slightly at this point - but the gaming area is still awesome.
-With a robust selection of games, a Wii – which is in our opinion, ageless – and a LAN cafe, all available to use for free, this is a really neat little feature of Changi.
+Okay, they're maybe a little behind the times now – the PS3 and Xbox 360 are showing their wrinkles slightly at this point - but the gaming area is still awesome.
+With a robust selection of games, a Wii – which is in our opinion, ageless – and a LAN cafe, all available to use for free, this is a really neat little feature of Changi for the gamers.
 Nice one, airport.

 Move aside MBS, you're not the only one with a rooftop pool.
-That's right, Changi has a rooftop swimming pool and jacuzzi on the rooftop of T1.
+That's right, Changi has a swimming pool and jacuzzi on the rooftop of T1.
 Airport, stop it, you're spoiling us.
-Okay it's not free, but for $17 mere dollars, you get to stretch out by the poolside and use the shower facilities, too, so we think it's a pretty damn good deal.
+It's not entirely free, but for $17 mere dollars, you get to stretch out by the poolside and use the shower facilities, too, so we think it's a pretty damn good deal.
 There's also a 24-hour bar if you really want to pretend you're already on holiday.
-Just head to T1's transit area and prepare to be transported... to the roof.
-For a swim.
+Remember to pack your bathers (and extra clothes) in your carry-on.

-Airports, flying and everything associated with it are generally a pile of crap for anyone that fancies a sleep.
-Our hero Changi however has risen above sleep mediocrity with its Snooze Lounges.
+Airports, flying and everything associated with it are generally not conducive for anyone who fancies a good, long sleep.
+Our hero Changi, however, has risen above sleep mediocrity with its Snooze Lounges.
 It's actually comfortable and you can legitimately sleep there, instantly making it amazing.
 Fully reclining, butt-hugging chairs await throughout T1, T2 and T3's transit areas.
 We haven't even started on the leg massages yet...

 We don't just mean the humdrum of tagging yourself at the airport on your phone.
 No, Changi has the absolutely bonkers, but very cool 'Social Tree' in T1.
 A nine-foot interactive behemoth of touch screens, webcams and other technological sorcery.
 The idea is that you can use one of the eight touch screen photo booths to take and share your own snaps or video on the big screen then share with friends and family through email or social media.
 You can even save a copy of your image in the tree to reopen the next time you’re at Changi.